How to use Flask-SocketIO to create real-time applications (WebSockets) with Python

 socket.emit('chat', { message: message.value.trim(), room:"room{{current_user.id}}"})

-So now we are going to use two more functions to be able to join or leave a room.
+Therefore, now we are going to use two more functions to be able to join a room or leave it.

 To join a room: